Core Architecture Regulatory Mapping

 FROM audit_log

-WHERE prev_log_hash != LAG(payload_hash) OVER (ORDER BY log_id);
+WHERE prev_log_hash IS DISTINCT FROM LAG(payload_hash) OVER (ORDER BY log_id);

-1. Isolate affected rows.
-If mismatch originates from application layer, patch the hashing function to match digest(entity_id || action || actor_role || recorded_at, 'sha256').
+Isolate the affected rows; if the mismatch originates in the application layer, patch the hashing function to match digest(entity_id::TEXT || action || actor_role || recorded_at::TEXT, 'sha256').
+Rebuild the chain from the last verified checkpoint by inserting corrective action='CHAIN_REPAIR' records — never UPDATE existing audit_log rows.

 Production Readiness Checklist